 After the timeline, another valuable section lists authors alphabetically under each civilization.
-For each there is a brief biography, list of extant works (sometimes with commentary), and locations of significant excerpts.
+For each, there is a brief biography, a list of extant works (sometimes with commentary), and locations of significant excerpts.

 As you would expect, the primary works were written for adult audiences and remain so in their translations.
 However, the Bluedorns suggest using them with students about age 12 and older.
-They allow that students down to age 10 might read them, but younger students should read limited passages then "give oral narration, do copywork, or write from dictation" while older students might read more extensively and write essays (p.
+They allow that students down to age 10 might read them, but younger students should read limited passages then give oral narrations, do copywork, or write from dictation, while older students might read more extensively and write essays (p.
 18).

 Ancient History from Primary Sources is not intended to be a complete curriculum, but it should serve as a valuable reference for parents and teachers trying to provide a classical education.